ministryofjustice/operations-engineering-runbooks/source/documentation/certificates/manual-ssl-certificate-processes.html.erb.md

 4. Email the certificate to the requester along with details of the expiry date.

 **There is also a comprehensive [swimlane diagram of this process](https://drive.google.com/file/d/1x94rAx9L1Dnlw7dC9BMSudxlvFUywwBR/view?usp=sharing)**.
-To view it, you will need access to the
+To view it, you will need access to the relevant google drive.

 ## Revoking Gandi.net certificates